mjuric/conda-lsst/README.md

 Older systems are unsupported because they utilise a different implementation of the C++ standard library (`libstdc++` vs `libc++`).

-On Linux, we build on a RHEL6-compatible system, with `gcc` 4.4 and `glibc` 2.12.
+On Linux, we build on a RHEL5-compatible system.
 Running on any newer distribution is expected to work.

 #### Naming and Versioning